-Year after year people sit down to the same old (albeit usually delicious) baked or fried turkey at Thanksgiving.
-Here’s another, more outdoorsy option, here’s how to cook a turkey in an earthen oven.
+Year after year, people sit down to the same old (albeit usually delicious) baked or fried turkey at Thanksgiving.
+For a more outdoorsy option, here’s how to cook a turkey in an earthen oven.

 It may sound odd or unsanitary, but humans have done this throughout the arc of history.
-Built correctly an “earthen oven” will give you a juicy, tender and flavorful bird.
-Here’s my 8-step guide.
+Built correctly, an “earthen oven” will give you a juicy, tender, and flavorful bird.
+Here’s my eight-step guide.

-Get Your Bird — A grocery store turkey will do.
-Somewhere in the 12 – 15lb range is best.
+Get Your Bird: A grocery store turkey will do.
+Somewhere in the 12- to 15-pound range is best.
 You can also cook a wild turkey or goose underground.

-Dig The Oven — The cooking hole needs to be at least three feet deep.
+Dig the Oven: The cooking hole needs to be at least 3 feet deep.
 Width and length largely depend on the size of your bird, but a 3×3-foot square should do the trick.
 Try to make the walls of your oven as square as possible.

 It may take an hour or more, but the rocks will begin to glow and spark a bit when they’re ready to go.
 Hint: You never have to admit to relying on lighter fluid to keep the fire hot, but it’s a good thing to have on hand.